vygr/ChrysaLisp/docs/UI_WIDGETS.md

 The View class is the base widget class.
 Its main function is to interface to the VP level GUI compositor.
 It defines a rectangular region that will be rendered by calling the widget `:draw` methods.
-The GUI process will make this call when and if it calculates that this widget needs to redraw itself, when it does so each widget subclass overrides the `:draw` method and uses VP drawing methods to render that particular widget.
+The GUI task will make this call when and if it calculates that this widget needs to redraw itself, when it does so each widget subclass overrides the `:draw` method and uses VP drawing methods to render that particular widget.